Phantonia/PhantomBot/README.md

 Other features involve a level system where users gain points when they count in counting channels and a command to make the bot count in that channel.
 For a detailed view on features, see the wiki.

 This bot is in Beta.
-Once the beta is over, there will be an invite link for the bot here.
+Once the Beta is over, there will be an invite link for the bot here.